Johnson Matthey’s LCH™ technology, paving the way to net zero with low carbon hydrogen

 reduction in carbon dioxide, compared to conventional (grey) hydrogen

-Working together to kick start the energy system
+Working together to kick start the energy transition

 Meeting the global need for clean hydrogen is fundamental to both JM’s vision of a cleaner healthier world, and achieving net zero emissions.
 We're engaging and will continue to engage with a broad range of stakeholders across industry, including through participation in the Hydrogen Council, to work with partners on promoting clean technologies.
-JM are members of the inaugural Board of the Hydrogen Council, Hydrogen Europe, the Decarbonised Gas Alliance and UKHFCA.
+JM is a member of the inaugural Board of the Hydrogen Council, Hydrogen Europe, the Decarbonised Gas Alliance and UK Hydrogen Energy Association.